monowai/flockdata.org/ab-engine/README.md

 Figure out how to audit a record from the API documentation.
 Understand and add tag structures.
 Process a batch of Audit record.
 Log a change.

 ## Configuration
+See config.properties for the ab-engine defaults.
+These can be overridden while ab-engine is starting if you pass them in via the command line.
+But for evaluation purposes, they are good enough!

+Note that if ab-engine is integrating via AMQP, then ab-search must use this approach as well.

+If you want to use AMQP, and we suggest you do, the default message platform we support is [RabbitMQ](http://www.rabbitmq.com/).
+Just download and install and you're good to go.
+Dead simple.
+If you want to support a different messaging platform, then check out the integration*.xml files for the pattern, add your own and contribute!

 ToDo: